huguesrichard/Allopipe/README.md

 After the run is complete, have look at the **output/runs/<NAME-RUN>/** directory that was created.
 The directory is structured as followed :
-1. the **AMS/** directory contains a subdirectory created for these run parameters specifically, the AMS value contained in a csv file.
+1. the **AMS/** directory contains a subdirectory created for these run parameters specifically, the AMS value contained in a .csv file.
 2. the **plots/** subdirectory
 3. the **run_tables** subdirectory contains all the tables created during the run.